-Evaluation of emissions CO2 on the Grand Prix 1 at Spa-Francorchamps (Belgium GP) (16 September 2007) Pierre Ozer.
+Evaluation of CO2 emissions related to the Formula 1 Grand Prix at Spa-Francorchamps (Belgian GP) (16 September 2007) by Pierre Ozer.
 Department of Science and Environmental Management.
-University of Liège.
+University of Liege.

-This study was conducted to estimate emissions CO2 issued on the occasion of the Belgian round of the Formula 1 championship to be held on September 16 2007 on the Spa-Francorchamps circuit.
+This study was conducted with the aim of estimating the CO2 emissions issued during the Belgian 1 Championship event which will take place on September 16 2007 at the Spa-Francorchamps circuit.

-It remains totally factual and does not want to argue about the appropriateness of the organization of the Grand Prix.
+It remains totally factual and does not wish to argue about the merits of the organization of the Grand Prix.

-To our knowledge, never Similar studies have been performed previously nor for the Belgian Grand Prix or for other Formula One Grand Prix 1.
-It seems we risky to generalize the results for this race to 16 other Grand Prix 2007 season, as the characteristics of each Grand Prix are different, especially regarding logistics implementation for certain tests such as those held in Australia, Asia or the Americas (massive and distant transport by air, including automobiles ...).
+To our knowledge, never before has a similar study been carried out either for the Belgian Grand Prix or for other Formula 1 Grand Prix.
+It would seem risky to us to generalize the results obtained for this Grand Prix to the 16 other Grand Prix.
+Prize for the 2007 season, as the characteristics of each Grand Prix are different, particularly with regard to the logistics implemented for certain events such as those taking place in Australia, Asia or the American continent (massive and distant transport by plane, including automobiles, etc.).

-Unlike most “environmental” studies that look like black boxes or are classified as “Top Secret" because they contain “sensitive elements”, we play full transparency.
+Unlike most “environmental” studies which look like black boxes or are classified as “Top secret” because they contain “sensitive elements”, we fully play with transparency.
 Thus, all our sources are indicated, as well as all our working hypotheses, as well as all the details of our calculations.